Maher Ordinance and Voluntary Remedial Action

 San Francisco Site Mitigation and Assessment Programs

 Site mitigation, the cleanup or management of chemical contaminants in soil, soil vapor or groundwater is regulated per one or more programs within the San Francisco Department of Public Health, Environmental Health (DPH EH): Hazardous Materials and Waste Program (HWMP), Local Oversight Program (LOP), or Maher Program and Voluntary Remedial Action Program (VRAP).
 Maher and VRAP are implemented by the Site Assessment and Mitigation Program (DPH SAM).

 The Local Oversight Program (LOP) oversees the cleanup of properties with leaking underground fuel tanks.
 California underground storage tank (UST) program information is available at the State Water Resources Control Board (SWRCB) web page.

 LOP or HWMP Case or Tank closure DOES NOT exempt a property or project from the Maher Ordinance.

 DPH Maher Program Steps

-(See Sidebar link to a Maher Checklist and Maher Process Flow Chart)
+See also Maher Checklist and Maher Process Flow Chart

 - Mail or deliver a Maher Application Form, a CD containing any available supporting documents (listed on application form) and a check for the application fee.
 For the current fee, please refer to the Fee Schedule.
 The fee is listed as "INITIAL FEE" under Hazardous Waste Soil Testing.
-Submit the application etc. early in the project design and planning process.
+Submit the application and suporting documents early in the project design and planning process.

 NOTE: Single family or 2 or 3 unit residential building modification/remodel projects